-Fly to Buenos Aires.
-Upon your arrival, you will be transferred to your hotel.
+Welcome to Buenos Aires.
+On arrival at the airport, you will be met by one of our local representatives and transferred to your hotel.
 Recoleta, San Telmo and Palermo districts all offer wonderful accommodation options.

 Continue exploring Buenos Aires.
 Tour the northern districts, including famous Recoleta Cemetery and the leafy suburb of Palermo, with its elegant mansions, funky cafes and local fashion and homeware boutiques.
 In the evening, learn the basic steps of tango before your dinner and tango show.